cloudflare/cloudflare-docs/content/workers/get-started/quickstarts.md

 ## Frameworks

-{{<worker-starter title="Hono Starter" repo="honojs/hono-minimal" description="Hono is an ultrafast web framework built for Cloudflare Workers.
+{{<worker-starter title="Hono" repo="honojs/hono-minimal" description="Hono is an ultrafast web framework built for Cloudflare Workers.
 This is a minimal project using Hono, TypeScript, esbuild, Miniflare, and Jest.">}}

 {{<worker-starter title="Apollo GraphQL Server" repo="signalnerve/workers-graphql-server" description="Lightning-fast, globally distributed Apollo GraphQL server, deployed at the edge using Cloudflare Workers.">}}